 Each week during the holiday seasons, my kids enjoy doing a themed craft.
 Since we are in the season of Halloween, we have been crafting ghosts and witches and today, Halloween paper plate masks!
-These masks are so simple to put together and are perfect for toddlers and kindergarten age children!
-You, more than likely, have what you need in your craft box!
+These masks are so simple to put together and are perfect for toddlers and kindergarten age children.
+You, more than likely, have what you need in your craft box already!
 Little hands can help tape and even cut in this fun Halloween paper plate crafts activity.

 Halloween Paper Plate Crafts: DIY Masks

 The are the perfect paper plate Halloween crafts for toddlers.
 Simple, easy, and oh so cute!

 - Twine (or plastic spoons)

 Grab your materials and head to the table.
 Start by thinking of what type mask you and your child would like to make.
 A witch, a pumpkin, a monster…we decided on a bat and a Frankenstein.